Type: Package

 retries

 Integer.
-Number of retry attempts on download failure.
+Number of retry attempts after the first failure.
 Default: 3.

 Value